wneessen/go-mail-middleware/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# go-mail-middleware - A collection of message middlewares for go-mail
+# A collection of message middlewares for go-mail

 List of middlwares:
 * [subject_capitalize](subject_capitalize): Capitalizes the subject of the message matching the given language